 Magellan is REALLY not interested in Times Tables.
 Especially not the SEVENS!

 He has maps to make and dragons to rescue!

-I started looking around for things that would make it more interesting.
+While I was writing, I looked around for things that would make multiplication more interesting.

 Learning the 3 times table: expert advice